Skip to main content

 What’s in production

 A single Apaya brand produced 360+ posts in one month across Facebook, LinkedIn, Instagram, and X. Those posts were generated, reviewed, scheduled, and published through the platform.
+Customers can also upload photos, videos, images, and graphics into asset folders and use those assets in campaign generation.
 60 customer brands run on Apaya.

 Apaya is producing the volume of content my internal team could not produce on its own — and it reads like our brand wrote every word.